Jobber Payments Disputes

 What happens after you submit evidence for a dispute?

-After evidence is submitted for a dispute, the bank will review the evidence and make a final decision on the dispute.
-This can take up to 2½ months for the bank to reach a decision.
+After evidence is submitted for a dispute, the bank will review the evidence and make a final decision about the charge.
+This process can take up to 2½ months.
+As this is a formal procedure executed by the cardholder's bank we are unable to speed up the process.
 When the dispute is closed, you will be emailed with the outcome.

 If the dispute is found in your favor, the dispute funds and fees will be returned to your bank account.

-If the dispute is found in the card holder's favor, the dispute funds and fees will not be returned to your account.
+If the dispute is found in the client's favor, the dispute funds and fees will not be returned to your account.

 Accepting a Dispute